The International Arbitration Review: Energy and Commodity Arbitrations

 iv The use of 'modern' DCF

 No discussion of issues currently confronting practitioners in energy and commodity arbitration would be complete without a discussion of the modern DCF approach.
-This was recently accepted by the tribunal in Tethyan Copper Company Pty Limited v.
-Islamic Republic of Pakistan.11 The characterisation as modern implies that it is in some sense a recent innovation.
+This was accepted by the tribunal in Tethyan Copper Company Pty Limited v.
+Islamic Republic of Pakistan.10 The characterisation as modern implies that it is in some sense a recent innovation.
 While this may be true in the arbitration context, for valuation practitioners the underlying methodology is well known.

 Briefly, a traditional DCF analysis is conducted by quantifying the future net cash flows (from the viewpoint of the valuation date) that a project or company would reasonably have been expected to generate.
 These cash flows are inherently risky: country, industry or company-specific factors may impact whether or not they actually occur.
 The cash flows are therefore discounted to the valuation date using a discount rate that accounts for both the time value of money and the risks inherent in the cash flows that have been modelled.
-When certain conditions are met, this methodology has been widely accepted in the context of international arbitration.12
+When certain conditions are met, this methodology has been widely accepted in the context of international arbitration.11

 Conversely, under the modern DCF method, net cash flows are calculated in such a way as to be risk-free.
 Each cash flow type (for example, oil sales revenue, capital expenditure, operating costs) is adjusted to account for the risks inherent in that specific cash flow.
 These cash flows are then discounted to the valuation date at a risk-free discount rate.

-In the Tethyan Copper case, this approach was combined with a real options analysis in which simulations are run over a wide variety of possible risk scenarios while accounting for possible changes due to managerial decisions.
+In the Tethyan Copper case, this approach was combined with a real options analysis in which simulations are run over a wide variety of possible risk scenarios while accounting for possible changes as a result of managerial decisions.
 Probability distributions are assumed for key inputs, and the optionality of a project modelled through decision trees available to project managers.
 For example, in a copper mining project, if the price of copper declines, management of the project may have the option to delay production to a period when prices have increased again.
 If prices increase significantly, they may have the option to expand production to maximise the extent to which they capture such prices.
 Real option analysis is therefore intended to reflect the actual value that could be captured through the rational management of a productive asset.

 Why might this method be particularly relevant in energy and commodity disputes?
 First, these sectors generally have well-established and reliable forward markets.
 Futures prices in these markets reflect the expectations of market participants and capture their risk preferences.
 This means that, to the extent that they are reliable and applicable for relevant time periods, the risk-free prices to be applied in calculating revenue streams are available.